transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 For now, the rate limit is configured via a parameter change in the source code.

 ## Prompt Tutorials
 Nothing accelerates learning more than a good demonstration.
 In this section, we created a set of videos that bring you through different classes of prompts that you can use to explore data with Sense.
-At the end of each tutorial we provide a summary, and also list all the pitfalls of using a LLM tool like Sense to perform policy analytics.
+At the end of each tutorial we provide a summary, and also list all the pitfalls of using a LLM tool like Sense to perform policy analytics (click on images below to view YouTube video).

 ### Tutorial 1 - Getting Started
 In this tutorial, we show you the main components and broad features of Sense.
 In future tutorials, you'll learn how to make more complicated prompts to get the business and policy insights you need.